By Patrick Meitin

-With your paper securely tightened across the frame, anchor your paper tuning frame right in front of a normal block target, which will catch arrows after they pass through the paper.
-You can either pound the sharpened frame into soft ground in front of the target, build additional lumber feet so it can stand freely on concrete or hard ground, or prop the tuning target up with cinder blocks or bricks.
+With your paper securely tightened across the frame, anchor your paper-tuning frame right in front of a normal block target, which will catch arrows after they pass through the paper.
+You can either pound the sharpened frame into soft ground in front of the target, build additional lumber feet so it can stand freely on concrete or hard ground or prop the tuning target up with cinder blocks or bricks.

 View Your Shots

 Evaluate Paper Holes

-The point of this exercise — and indication of perfect tune — is to produce a clean bullet hole (upper right tear) with three clean cuts, showing where vanes have passed through the paper.
+The point of this exercise — and the indication of a perfect tune — is to produce a clean bullet hole with three clean cuts showing where the vanes have passed through the paper.
 Keep in mind, there will be little or no cuts when shooting feather fletching.

-A high tear indicates that your nocking point or string loop is situated too high and the arrow is leaving the bow tail high.
+A high tear indicates that your nocking point or string loop is situated too high and the arrow is leaving the bow tail-high.
 In this case, move it down in small increments until the arrow passes through the paper level.
 A low tear indicates just the opposite.

 Sometimes you will observe a combination tear, like one that is high and right.
 Work on the elevation adjustment first before moving on to the windage correction, as the former is easier to accomplish than the latter.

 Finalize Your Group

-After your bow is properly paper tuned, producing clean bullet holes through paper, you are then ready for final sighting.
+After your bow is properly paper-tuned, producing clean bullet holes through paper, you are then ready for final sighting.
 You should also find your bow now shoots tighter groups with both target tips and hunting broadheads.